 The added value which occupants of a well-functioning science park perceive has also translated to an increasingly positive spread between office rents on a science park and within its respective municipality.
-Average rents at Science Parks, outperform their respective municipalities' rents, with realized premiums of 20%.
+Average rents at science parks, outperform their respective municipalities' rents.

-Currently the total real estate stock size of all science parks in scope is 9.6 million sq. m. in lettable floor area.
-Over the last years the commercial real estate stock on science parks has grown significantly and currently stands at 3.2 million sq. m.
-The selected science park locations currently contain an estimated total of 2.2 million sq. m. of commercial real estate, mostly offices, office/lab buildings and (light) industrial real estate (BAG, 2022).
-Within current zoning of the selected science parks there is an additional development potential of approx. 2.8 million sq.m., creating a broad investment scope for the Fund (a.s.r. real estate, 2021).
+Currently the total real estate stock size of all science parks in scope is 10.4 million sq. m. in lettable floor area.
+Over the last years the commercial real estate stock on science parks has grown significantly and currently stands at 3.4 million sq. m.
+The selected science park locations currently contain an estimated total of 2.6 million sq.m. of commercial real estate, mostly offices, office/lab buildings and (light) industrial real estate (BAG, 2023).
+Within current zoning of the selected science parks there is an additional development potential of approx. 2.9 million sq.m., creating a broad investment scope for the Fund (a.s.r. real estate, 2023).